 RELATED ARTICLE: Wick irrigation system saves water and time for farmers

-Charles was also fortunate to receive a 2000 litre water tanks in March this year from the World Vision.
-With the help of his children, he dug a dam liner with a capacity of 70,000 liters to harvest run off water from rains for use on the farm and storing on the tank for use during the dry season.
+Charles was also fortunate to receive a 2000-litre water tank in March this year from the World Vision.
+With the help of his children, he dug a dam liner with a capacity of 70,000 litres to harvest runoff water from rains for use on the farm and stored it in the tank for use during the dry season.

-“The challenge I am facing at the moment is that I have not purchased a pump to propel water to the tank so I have to manually add water to the tank before I start irrigation,” said Thomas.
+“The challenge I am facing at the moment is that I have not purchased a pump to propel water to the tank so I have to add water to the tank before I start irrigation manually,” said Thomas.

 RELATED ARTICLE: ‘Drop by drop’ funds farmers to access irrigation technologies

 The farmer sells his produce at Kadongo, Sondu market and Misambi secondary school.
 Each bag of vegetables earns him Sh1500 on a good season.
-The business has enabled Thomas educate his four children comfortably without no worries about their future.
+The business has enabled Thomas to educate his four children comfortably without any worries about their future.

 He can be reached on +254 705 646 737